-SOOR has entered a contract with an external firm to administer internal audit processes (Al-Aiban & Al-Qatami Company, Member of Grant Thornton International) which has full independence and expanded technical expertise in auditing field.
-Such firm has prepared audit reports for all activities and operations of SOOR including its various departments.
+SOOR has signed a contract with an external firm to administer internal audit processes (Moore Global) which has full independence and expanded technical expertise in the auditing field.
+This firm has prepared audit reports for all activities and operations of SOOR including its various departments.
 Auditing reports include comments and recommendations in addition to departments' responses as well as business plans determined for taking necessary actions according to forwarded recommendations.
-Such reports have been presented to Audit Committee.
+Such reports have been presented to the Audit Committee.